melaniezheng/twitter_travel/README.md

 #### Future Work:
 - write algorithm to output trading strategy (buy, sell, hold) that satisfied on investing objectives within constraints.
+- gather larger training data and retrain the model.
 - explore other models. especially RNN which makes sense for sequencial stock market.
 - try different feature engineering. i.e. adding more text feature from tweets, try w2v model, n-gram tfidf.
 - stream real-time tweet data (instead of api.search) for more up-to-date analysis and prediction.